Brazil: Congress blocks Bolsonaro proposal to change voting system | DW | 11.08.2021

 Critics have drawn similarities between his approach and that of former US President Donald Trump, who is still alleging voter fraud in the 2020 presidential election.

-A week ago, a group of current and former judges issued a stinging rebuke to Bolsonaro and said if Brazil goes back to its manual counting of 150 million printed ballots, the chance of fraud would be higher.
+A week ago, a group of current and former judges issued a stinging rebuke of Bolsonaro and said if Brazil goes back to its manual counting of 150 million printed ballots, the chances of fraud taking place would be higher.

-As the congress was set to vote, Brazil's military staged a parade of troops and armored vehicles across the presidential palace.
-The unusual event in the capital city was announced just a day before the scheduled vote, making it look like an attempt to intimidate the president's opponents.
+As Brazil's lower house was set to vote, the country's military staged a parade of troops and armored vehicles at the presidential palace.
+The unusual event in the capital city was announced just a day before the scheduled vote.

-Bolsonaro has often praised Brazil's history of military dictatorship, causing legislators to assume that the latest parade was an intimidation tactic as they voted on his pet project.
+Bolsonaro has often praised Brazil's history of military dictatorship, causing legislators to assume that the latest parade was an intimidation tactic towards political opponents as they voted on his pet project.

 "Tanks in the street, precisely on the day of the vote on the paper ballot amendment, is real, clear and unconstitutional intimidation," Senator Simone Tebet of the centrist Brazilian Democratic Movement party said.